 Focus on what you can do for them

 Next, highlight what you can specifically do for the school or program.
-Try to match your qualities to those listed in the job posting by offering specific examples of times when you’ve demonstrated these qualities or previous roles you’ve held that incorporated the same skillsets.
+Try to match your qualities to those listed in the job posting by offering specific examples of times when you’ve demonstrated these qualities or by referencing previous roles you’ve held that incorporated the same skillsets.

-Furthermore, try quantifying your skills – put numbers to your accomplishments!
+Furthermore, try quantifying your skills – put numbers to your accomplishments.
 Teachers can do this in several ways, including specifying how many students they supervised during a specific role, how many reflective teaching support groups they hosted each month at a school, or the percentage by which their students’ test scores improved during a certain year.

 Highlight what makes you stand out as an applicant